wooyek/django-powerbank/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `django-powerbank` for local development.

-1. Fork the `django-powerbank` repo on GitHub.
+1. Fork the `django-powerbank` repo on github.com
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/django-powerbank.git